jraillard/gitrdone/doc/step3_collaboration_essentials.md

 Look through the Pull Request tabs : **Conversation, Commits, Checks, Files Changed**.
 They allows you to add global reviews or specific to one piece of code.

 > **TLDR :** On GitHub, for security concerns, even an owner isn't allowed to approve its own Pull-Request ; you should add other people to check your work.
-Therefore when you work alone on a repository, just skip the **Require a pull request before merging**.
+Therefore when you work alone on a repository, just skip the **Require a pull request before merging** option.
 You can still keep branch protection and check for status check if you add CI-CD pipelines though (one subject of the [next course](https://github.com/jraillard/parkndeploy)).

 So update you're previously created ruleset to remove the mentionned option and after close the pull request. :broom: